Seven Hills - Prospect

 The level of general health in Seven Hills - Prospect is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Seven Hills-Prospect shows better-than-average health outcomes with lower prevalence of common conditions among older, at-risk groups.
+Seven Hills - Prospect shows better-than-average health outcomes with lower prevalence of common conditions among older, at-risk groups.

-Private health cover is relatively low, around 51% (~7,672 people).
-The most frequent medical issues are arthritis and asthma, affecting 6.5% each of residents.
-73.2% report no medical ailments, similar to Greater Sydney's 73.6%.
-Residents aged 65+ make up 16.7%, higher than Greater Sydney's 15.2%.
+Private health cover is relatively low here, at approximately 51% of the total population (~7,670 people).
+The most prevalent medical conditions are arthritis and asthma, affecting 6.5% and 6.5% of residents respectively.
+73.2% of residents report no medical ailments, compared to 73.6% in Greater Sydney.
+Residents aged 65 and over make up 16.7%, higher than the 15.2% seen in Greater Sydney.

 Frequently Asked Questions - Health